1882 Carmarthen Boroughs by-election

-The 1882 Carmarthen by-election was a parliamentary by-election held for the House of Commons constituency of Carmarthen Boroughs in West Wales on 4 January 1882.
+The 1882 Carmarthen by-election was a parliamentary by-election held for the UK House of Commons constituency of Carmarthen Boroughs in West Wales on 4 January 1882.

 Vacancy

 The by-election was caused by the appointment of the sitting Liberal MP, Benjamin Thomas Williams as a county court judge.
 Williams had himself been elected as MP for Carmarthen at a by-election in 1878.

 Candidates

 The Liberals selected John Jones Jenkins, an Alderman and magistrate from Swansea, where he had been mayor three times.

 The result

 There being no other candidates putting themselves forward Jenkins was elected unopposed.